Winter weather damage: What does homeowners insurance cover?

 Does homeowners insurance cover frozen pipes?

 This kind of loss is generally covered by your homeowners insurance dwelling coverage.
-However, because this may be a preventable problem, you could be on the hook for the repairs if your insurer concludes that your maintenance failure caused the damage.
+However, you could be on the hook for the repairs if your insurer concludes that it was preventable by proper maintenance.
 You could also be denied coverage if you were away from home for an extended period and not monitoring the state of your pipes.

 • Drain and disconnect hoses